zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 ## Configuration of OPC UA data selection

-In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA EDS adapter to collect from the data sources.
+In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the EDS OPC UA adapter to collect from the data sources.

 ### Procedure

 **Note:** You cannot modify OPC UA data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-The following procedure is for configuring OPC UA data selection:
+Complete the following to configure OPC UA data selection:

-1. Use any text editor and create a file that contains an OPC UA data selection in JSON form
+1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
     - For content structure, see the following OPC UA data selection example.
-    - For a table of all available parameters, see the following Parameters for OPC UA data selection section.
+    - For a table of all available parameters, see the following Parameters for **OPC UA data selection** section.
 2. Save the file as DataSelection.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSelection/`
     - Example using cURL: